OgGhostJelly/ogj-ferium/README.md

 > You can migrate your Ferium profiles to OGJ Ferium using `ogj-ferium migrate`.
 > The automatic migration may fail but should work in most cases.

 A profile is a text file in the TOML format.
-An example profile can be found [here](./examples/example.toml).
+As an example, my own profile can be found [here](https://github.com/OgGhostJelly/ogj-ferium-profiles/blob/main/default.toml).
 Note that the example does not showcase all the features of ogj-ferium.
 I am working on better documentation.

 ## Features